aosabook/500lines/data-store/chapter.md

 before we write the root node address, uncommitted data are unreachable.
-Conversely, once the root node address has been updated, we know that all the data it references is also on disk.
+Conversely, once the root node address has been updated, we know that all the data it references are also on disk.
 In this way, commits are also durable.

 [^fsync]: Calling ``fsync`` on a file descriptor